Quantum entanglement driven by electron-vibrational mode coupling: Summary

-In this work, we analyze a general model which describes a system where two electrons inside a set of four quantum dots interact with vibrational modes, shown in Fig.~\ref{fig:system}.
-The goal is to explore the interplay between tunneling, detuning of the electronic levels inside the quantum dots, and the electron-vibrational mode coupling.
-The model can describe several experimental scenarios, including electrons inside carbon nanotubes quantum dots or the coupling between electrons and an acoustic cavity.
+We have studied a system of two qubits, encoded in two pairs of quantum dots.
+Inside each pair, a single electron can tunnel between the quantum dots, thus constituting a two-level system.
+Electronic degrees of freedom couple to vibrational modes.
+With the aid of the Lang-Firsov transformation we show that this coupling results in a effective electron-electron interaction, responsible for the creation of highly entangled states.
+We explore the interplay between electron tunneling, energies detunings and the coupling between electrons and vibrational modes on the formation of entangled states.
+Our model potentially describes several experimental scenarios, including electrons inside carbon nanotubes quantum dots or the coupling between charged quantum dots and acoustic cavities.

-Our findings include the study of the characteristics of the spectrum, the eigenstates, and the quantum dynamics of the system, focusing on the search of electronic maximally entangled states.
-We find that the electron-vibrational mode coupling is responsible for the apparition of dressed electronic Bell states.
-Concerning the dynamics, the generation of those entangled states is possible for a wide range of physical parameters.
+Looking at the spectrum and eigenstates of the present model, we found that, by tunning the electronic levels it is possible to form effective two-level systems that sustain maximally entangled electronic states, such as $\ket{\Psi(\varphi)}$ and $\ket{\Phi(\varphi)}$, as defined in Eq.(\ref{eq:Bellpsi}) and Eq.(\ref{eq:Bellphi}).
+For the dynamics, we found that the electronic part of the system can evolve to entangled states for a wide range of electron-vibrational mode couplings.
+Interestingly, the frequency of the oscillations on concurrence dynamics behaves in a non-monotonic way as the coupling parameter $g$ increases.
+Using a perturbation theory that accounts for high order transition processes, we obtain a general expression which provides the characteristic frequencies on the dynamics, although it is valid for small values of the electron-vibrational mode coupling.